activitystream/slate/source/includes/as-api/_event_message.md

 ###Access Control
 Access to the events can be controlled in various ways so that events in the stream can be visible to all employees, a group of employees, management, internal auditing or they can even be viewable by the customer on your self-service portal.
 See the ACL property for further information.

-Collaboration and communications with comments (integrated discussion threads)
+###Collaboration and communications with comments (integrated discussion threads)

-###Collaboration
 Each event in the event stream is a discussion point and the Activity Stream commenting system facilitates such activity.
 Important events, regardless of what they concern, can be conversations starters just as an Facebook entry can spark conversation amongst friends.
-If the activity stream is available on the self-service portal it can even extend out to the customer as well without the risk of internal discussion becoming public.
+If the activity stream is available on the self-service portal it can even extend out to the customer as well without the risk of internal discussions becoming public.

 ###Event examples
 A website login, purchase being made, new order created or client expressing an interest in a product are all examples of events.
 Typically these events happen at irregular intervals and are collected and associated with the customer, the product or any other business-entities affected, involved or referenced by the event.

+###Reporting Events
 Each event is reported by a single or more event-messages which can be sent directly to to the REST API or to Activity Stream via messaging queue.

 ## Event-message properties